imanuelcostigan/OldFinancialMarkets.jl/doc/calendars.rst

 *Good days* are those for which banks are open and able to settle transactions in a given financial centre.
 Generally speaking, all days are good excepting weekends, generally observed public holidays (e.g. Christmas day) or those applying specifically to banks (e.g. a bank holiday).
 As a consequence, good days are tied to a financial centre's location (New York, London, Sydney etc) which defines a *financial calendar*.

-FinMarkets.jl implements financial calendars as subtypes of the abstract ``SingleFCalendar`` abstract type which is itself a subtype of the abstract ``FinCalendar`` type.
+FinancialMarkets.jl implements financial calendars as subtypes of the abstract ``SingleFCalendar`` abstract type which is itself a subtype of the abstract ``FinCalendar`` type.

 Additionally, the concrete ``JointFCalendar`` subtype of ``FinCalendar`` represents a vector of ``SingleFCalendar`` instances (the ``calendars`` field) and flags whether the calendars are joined by on the intersection of good or bad days (the ``onbad`` boolean typed field).

-A number of commonly used locale-specific ``SingleFCalendar`` subtypes are defined by FinMarkets.jl.
+A number of commonly used locale-specific ``SingleFCalendar`` subtypes are defined by FinancialMarkets.jl.

 =====================   =====================  ==========  ======================
 Name                    Locale                 Concrete    Supertype